agentbellnorm/dativity/README.md

 Conventional process engines (like [Activiti](https://www.activiti.org/)) are centered around activities and the sequence in which they should be performed according to design.

 The key idea of Dativity is to not say in what sequence actions in a process _should_ be performed.
-But rather what actions are _possible_ to do given how actions depend on collected information.
+But rather what actions are _possible_ to do given how actions depend on information.

 For example, you cannot accept or deny an insurance claim before it has been submitted - it can be reviewed precisely after it has been submitted.

 Process software should not keep its own state.
 The value the software is providing should be accessed through a pure function of two things: a static process-model, and a process instance consisting of data that evolves throughout the instance of the process as information is gathered.

+[This blog post](https://morganbentell.wordpress.com/2019/03/18/dativity-the-stateless-process-engine/) offers a more extensive motivation.

 <a name="design"/>